thomas-mangin/vyos-hacker-toolkit/README.md

 It is not possible to compile VyOS on MacOS, therefore a VM environement need to be used.
 Ideally an host running Linux will be used, but if it is not possible, Virtualbox can be used.

-This solution is designed with VirtualBox
+This solution was initially designed with VirtualBox, but due to the lack of support for KVM, a genuine Linux server or VM is recommended as otherwise you will not be able to test the VyOS ISO you are generating.

-It will be composed of:
+The development environment will be composed of:
   - A build VM (vyos-build) which will be used to build debian packages and iso
   - A test VM (vyos-router) which will be used to check the validity of the code
   - A set of tools to help the transfer the build image from one to the other (this repository)